StrataFoundation/strata/packages/docs/docs/concepts/bonding_curves.md

 # Bonding Curves

-At the heart of this protocol is the ability to buy and sell a new token without a liquidity provider.
+At the heart of Strata is the ability to buy and sell a new token without a liquidity provider.
 This is accomplished via a Bonding Curve.
 A Bonding Curve is an Automated Market Maker (AMM) that sets the price of a token relative to the supply of that token.

 Every bonding curve consists of a `Base` Token and a `Target` token.
 The `Base` token is the token we set the price relative to, the `Target` token is the token the Automated Market Maker sells.